bzedpsy/bzedpsy.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Bixi Zhang is an incoming Assistant Professor in the Ph.D.
-Program in Educational Psychology’s Quantitative specialization.
-Her methodological work focuses on the development of methods for causal discovery and learning, and the applications of robust methods in causal inference and multilevel modeling (including meta-analysis) in educational, psychological, and social sciences.
-She is also interested in investigating the associations between student behaviors (e.g., learning-related behaviors, problem behaviors) and performance outcomes in childhood education.
-Before joining in CUNY, she worked as a postdoctoral fellow of methodology at the Missouri Prevention Science Institute, located at the University of Missouri.
+I am an incoming Assistant Professor in the Ph.D.
+Program in Educational Psychology’s Quantitative specialization at CUNY Graduate Center.
+My methodological work focuses on the development of methods for causal discovery and learning, and the applications of robust methods in causal inference and multilevel modeling (including meta-analysis) in educational, psychological, and social sciences.
+I am also interested in investigating the associations between student behaviors (e.g., learning-related behaviors, problem behaviors) and performance outcomes in childhood education.
+Before joining in CUNY, I worked as a postdoctoral fellow of methodology at the Missouri Prevention Science Institute, located at the University of Missouri.
-{style="text-align: justify;"}
+{style="text-align: left;"}